Travellers Worldwide is reader-supported. If you buy a product we link to, we may earn a commission.

 Daniela Ocampo Cardona/Shutterstock

-The dry season from May to October is the best time to visit Bolivia.
+The overall best time to visit Bolivia is during its dry season, from May to October.
 The temperatures are mild with a low chance of rain – perfect for outdoor activities and sightseeing.

 May signals the start of the dry season, making it the ideal time for hiking in Bolivia’s Andes and exploring the Sajama natural wonders.
 The dry season has already set in June, with plenty of sunny days and the warmest temperatures.